zonemaster/zonemaster/docs/specifications/tests/Methods.md

    5. Exit.

-6. If the lookup reaches a name server that non-authoritatively responds (AA flag unset) with a CNAME or DNAME record in the answer section:
+6. If the lookup reaches a name server that non-authoritatively responds (AA flag unset) with a CNAME record in the answer section:
-   1. A CNAME (DNAME) query with the RD flag unset is sent to the same server.
+   1. A CNAME query with the RD flag unset is sent to the same server.
-   2. If the lookup returns an authoritative answer with a CNAME (DNAME) with *Child Zone* name as owner name, then continue to step 7, else repeat from step 3 using the next server.
+   2. If the lookup returns an authoritative answer with a CNAME with *Child Zone* name as owner name, then continue to step 7, else repeat from step 3 using the next server.

-7. If the lookup reaches a name server that authoritatively responds (AA flag set) with a CNAME or DNAME record in the answer section:
+7. If the lookup reaches a name server that authoritatively responds (AA flag set) with a CNAME record in the answer section:
    1. The zone returning authoritative data is defined to be the parent zone.
    2. Repeat the SOA query for the *Child Zone* to all name servers for the parent zone.